Aging & Health A to Z

 Treatment for Blood Clots

-If a blood clot is causing the stroke, or if you are at risk of more clots, your doctors may treat you with a blood thinner (anticoagulant) (aspirin, heparin, or warfarin) or a “clot-busting” drug (such as tissue plasminogen activator or TPA).
-This depends on your age (used less for people over the age of 75), how quickly you have made it to the hospital (if within three to possibly five hours of first symptoms), and whether you are able to move around.
+If a blood clot is causing the stroke, or if you are at risk of more clots, your doctors may treat you with a blood thinner such as aspirin, heparin, or warfarin (these medications are also known as anticoagulants).
+They may also use a “clot-busting” drug (such as tissue plasminogen activator or TPA).
+This depends on your age (these medications are used less for people over the age of 80), how quickly you have made it to the hospital (if within three to possibly five hours within the first symptoms), and whether you are able to move around.
 If there is a risk of bleeding, the blood thinner will probably not be used.